jere1882/dl-blog/content/blog/probability-recap.md

 1. **Choose the Confidence Level (e.g., 95%):**
 -  A **95% confidence interval** means that if we were to take 100 samples, about 95 of those intervals would contain the true population parameter.
 2. Calculate the Sample Statistic
-3. Calculate the variability of the sample statistic e.g. for mu
+3. Calculate the variability of the sample statistic e.g. for $\mu$

 	SE =  mu / sqrt(n)